dazednconfusing/SelfTrainingDomainAdaptation/README.md

-Dataset instructions
-- Code for the reproduction and ablation study of "Understanding Self-Training for Gradual Domain Adaptation"
+# Code for the reproduction and ablation study of "Understanding Self-Training for Gradual Domain Adaptation"
+- This code is built off of [this repo] (https://github.com/p-lambda/gradual_domain_adaptation)
+### Dataset instructions
 - The portraits dataset is an existing dataset, and can be downloaded from https://www.dropbox.com/s/ubjjoo0b2wz4vgz/faces_aligned_small_mirrored_co_aligned_cropped_cleaned.tar.gz?dl=0
 - After downloading, extract the tar file, and copy the "M" and "F" folders inside a folder called dataset_32x32 inside the